 Please be aware that emails sent over the internet are usually safe, but there is some risk third parties may access (or get) these emails without you knowing.
 By sending your information in an email, you acknowledge (or know, understand) third parties may access these emails without you knowing.

-When you join a DM program, you have certain rights and responsibilities.
+When you join a CNDC program, you have certain rights and responsibilities.
 You have the right to:

 - Get details about us, such as:

 - Our staff and their qualifications (skills or education).

 - Any contractual relationships (deals we have with other companies).